Skip to content

 1. Repository level rules

-2. Organization level rules, unless with the same identifier as a repository level automation
+2. Organization-level rules, unless with the same identifier as a repository-level automation

 When organization level rules are defined, then the CI/CD will be executed on the cm repository on behalf of the PR repository.